Battle of Tetovo

-The Battle of Tetovo (Битка за Тетово, Beteja e Tetovës), that lasted from March to August 2001, was the largest engagement during the 2001 insurgency in the Republic of Macedonia, in which Macedonian security forces battled the National Liberation Army (NLA) for control of the city.
+The Battle of Tetovo (Битка за Тетово, Beteja e Tetovës), that lasted from March to August 2001, was the largest engagement during the 2001 insurgency in Macedonia, in which Macedonian security forces battled the National Liberation Army (NLA) for control of the city.

 Prelude

-Tetovo is the 5th largest city in Macedonia, the majority of whose citizens are ethnic Albanians.
+Tetovo is the fifth largest city in North Macedonia (previously Macedonia), the majority of whose citizens are ethnic Albanians.
 Tetovo, along with the city of Gostivar, took in and sheltered several thousands of Bosnian Muslim refugees from 1992 until the end of the Bosnian war.

 Before 1991 Kosovo and Macedonia formed part of Yugoslavia which meant unrestricted access between the entities.

 In 1997, Alajdin Demiri, the mayor of Tetovo, was jailed for raising the double headed eagle flag of Albania from Tetovo town hall and by 2000 the outbreak of hostilities in Tanuševci had spilled into the towns of Tetovo and Gostivar.
 With the formation of an insurgency, the National Liberation Front (NLA) began seizing territory in and around the Tetovo area.
 Skirmishes between the insurgency and government forces became commonplace in other portions of the country.

 The Macedonian forces, numbering more than 3,000, held a limited amount of Armour and artillery.
 Reportedly, they possessed a number of armoured personnel carriers, 105 mm and 122 mm Howitzers, and ex-Bulgarian T-55 tanks.
 The bulk of their force consisted of reservists at the brink of conflict.
 These numbers were to rapidly rise in the following months as the military expenditures of Macedonia quadrupled to almost 7% of GDP, which resulted in major purchases of military hardware mainly from Ukraine and Bulgaria, and the mobilization of special police forces like the Lions and Tigers.
 By the height of the conflict, the whole 1st Mechanized Brigade was stationed in and around Tetovo municipality.

 The NLA, a mainly guerrilla force, had only an assortment of rockets, assault weapons, and mortars.
 However, they had the advantage of concealed positions in the mountains ringing the city.
 Weapons and supplies found their way from Kosovo to the frontlines over the Šar Mountains through horse caravans.
 Mounts Baltepe and Kale were major strongpoints, both of which held ancient fortresses left over from the Ottoman Empire.
 The rebels constructed a series of trenches and bunkers in defence.